The M.A. in English

 The M.A. in TESS is a unique, cohort-based degree program designed specifically for active, licensed English teachers.
 It focuses on areas including English education pedagogy, writing practice and pedagogy, literature study, and classroom research strategies and methodologies.
 Classes are delivered “live online” over eight consecutive semesters, with classes held on Wednesday evenings during the fall and spring semesters and more intensively in the daytime during two summer sessions.
 Up to one week of on-campus time at UNI is typically required (during the summers).
 New cohorts begin approximately every two years.

-Questions regarding admission, funding, and program requirements may be directed to Dr. Anne Myles, Graduate Coordinator, at firstname.lastname@example.org.
+Questions regarding admission, funding, and program requirements may be directed to Dr. Karen Tracey, Graduate Coordinator, at firstname.lastname@example.org.

 Click here to return to the M.A.-English and M.A.-TESS table of contents.